facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 `sudo apt-get install flashrom`

 Ensure you are running the latest version by running `flashrom -v`.
 At the time of writing the newest version is Flashrom 1.2.
-If you have a lower version number you may need to follow these attatched installation instructions.
+If you have a lower version number you may need to follow these attached installation instructions.
 Higher version numbers support a wider range of IC's. https://flashrom.org/Downloads

 ## **Binwalk**

 Utilised for extracting the filesystem from memory extraction.

-Ensure you follow the full instructions for installing binwalk and ensure all the extras are istalled to suport SquashFS and JFFS or extraction of the full filesystem is unlikely. https://github.com/ReFirmLabs/binwalk
+Ensure you follow the full instructions for installing binwalk and ensure all the extras are installed to support SquashFS and JFFS or extraction of the full filesystem is unlikely. https://github.com/ReFirmLabs/binwalk

 **Follow all of these install instructions.** https://github.com/ReFirmLabs/binwalk/blob/master/INSTALL.md

 ## **Hex editor**

 Bless is reccomended if you are utilising a Raspberry Pi.

 `sudo apt-get install bless`